 3. How old is the house?

-The older a house, the greater the potential cost of repairs, replacements, or renovation required.
-Some older houses may have had significant renovations done over time and not require costly repairs or updating.
+The older a house, the greater the potential cost of repairs, replacements, or renovation.
+Some older houses may have had significant renovations over time and not require costly repairs or updating.

 4. How long has the property been on the market?

 What is the average time it takes houses to sell in the area?
 If the house has been on the market for longer than usual, is it because it is overpriced?
 Has major problems?
 Does it mean the seller is motivated to negotiate the price?

 5. When does the seller want to close?

-One seller may want to close right away while another may not be planning to close for several months.
+One seller may want to close immediately, while another may not plan to close for several months.
 Be sure their earliest/latest closing date works for your circumstances.

 6. What is included in the sale price?

 Are all appliances included?
 Can you bargain to have that nice patio furniture thrown in as well?
 Outdoor play structures?
 Garden tools?
 You can have some nice bonus additions if you ask!